commons-app/commons-app-documentation/Category-suggestions-(readme).md

-Describes the rationale of the categorization suggestion strategy, and the API calls with sample request/response for each API used.

 Three new types of category suggestions were implemented as part of the Outreachy Dec '15 - Mar '16 project:

 **1. If a picture with geolocation is uploaded, nearby category suggestions are offered based on the categories of other Commons images with similar coordinates.**